jfern117/Irica-Lore-Wiki/Trader's Quay.md

-The capital city of Marelia, known widely as the trade hub of the continent.
+The capital city of [[Marelia]], known widely as the trade hub of the continent.
 Great place for some, not so much for others.